2009–10 NHL season: Highlights

 Player trades started in earnest a month before the March 3, 2010, trade deadline.
 On January 31, the Maple Leafs made two large trades, getting Dion Phaneuf from the Flames in a seven-player trade, and Jean-Sebastien Giguere from the Ducks for two players.
 The Flames were not done, trading Olli Jokinen to the Rangers the next day.
-After top scorer and pending free agent Ilya Kovalchuk turned down a $101 million contract offer from the Thrashers, he was traded to the Devils on February 4.
+After top scorer and pending free agent Ilya Kovalchuk turned down a US$101 million contract offer from the Thrashers, he was traded to the Devils on February 4.

 On February 5, Boston investment banker Jeff Vinik agreed to buy the Lightning from owners OK Hockey, headed by Oren Koules and Len Barrie.
 The sale price was not disclosed, although the media speculated it was much less than the US$206 million that OK Hockey paid.
 The purchase was contingent on the approval of the NHL Board of Governors.

 On February 8, Canadiens' General Manager Bob Gainey announced his retirement as GM, staying on as advisor to the club.
 Assistant GM Pierre Gauthier became the interim GM.
 Gauthier and Coach Jacques Martin held the same positions with the Senators in the late 1990s.

 From 3 pm EST on February 12 until 11:59 pm on Feb.
-28, teams were not permitted to make any trades, since many NHL players were competing at the 2010 Winter Olympics.
-The March 3 trade deadline produced 31 trades involving 55 players, the largest number in NHL history.
-The most active team was the Coyotes, who were involved in seven deals.
+28, teams were not permitted to make any trades, since multiple NHL players were competing at the 2010 Winter Olympics.
+The most active team for trades was the Coyotes, who were involved in seven deals.
 Unlike previous seasons, the Coyotes were in a playoff position at the trade deadline and were "buyers" of players rather than "sellers" (that is, they were looking to acquire key players to give the team a chance in the playoffs, rather than trading away players to other teams seeking playoff success).
-Only the Dallas Stars and Philadelphia Flyers did not make any trades between March 1 (after the Olympic roster freeze was lifted) and the trade deadline on March 3 at 3:00 pm EST.